-In order to determine whether or not you have a criminal history, a criminal background search will be performed.
+To determine whether or not you have a criminal history, a criminal background search will be performed.
 All other members of your household will also have a background check performed.
 Assaults or drug use crimes among any members of your household are likely to be considered a significant safety threat to your children.
 Sexual offenses are particularly grievous in nature and are likely going to be seen as emergency grounds to justify the immediate removal of your child from your house.
-If you have spent time in jail or are facing charges that will likely end up with you in jail this will be seen as the further reason to remove your child from your home for safety reasons.
+If you have spent time in jail or are facing charges that will likely end up with you in jail, this will be seen as a further reason to remove your child from your home for safety reasons.

 CPS can contact your child's school to request a copy of their school records.
-Relevant information includes your child's absences from school, whether your child is late for first period classes with any frequency and what sort of grades he or she is making.
-School problems can be an immediate indicator of problems at home but obviously, are not enough to show abuse or neglect in and of themselves.
+Relevant information includes your child's absences from school, whether your child is late for first period classes with any frequency, and what sort of grades they are making.
+School problems can be an immediate indicator of problems at home but, obviously, are not enough to show abuse or neglect in and of themselves.

-Finally, if you are asked to sign a release of information so CPS can request mental health or medical records of you and your child you should consider speaking to an attorney first.
+Finally, if you are asked to sign a release of information so CPS can request you and your child's mental health or medical records, you should consider speaking to an attorney first.
 An open-ended release of information could allow CPS to look for information and records beyond what they have already told you about.
 An attorney will be able to guide you on the pros and cons of doing so.

-For the purposes of our blog today, I can tell you that if you refuse to sign a release of information form that CPS can ask a judge to sign a court order that provides them the same right to request and view medical or mental health records.
-A hearing will be set up wherein you will have the ability to argue that CPS should not be able to see the medical records that have been obtained if any.
-It would be in your best interests to have an attorney represent you in this hearing so that he or she can offer legal arguments as to why CPS should not be allowed to view the records.
+For our blog today, I can tell you that if you refuse to sign a release of information form that CPS can ask a judge to sign a court order that provides them the same right to request and view medical or mental health records.
+A hearing will be set up wherein you will have the ability to argue that CPS should not be able to see the medical records that have been obtained, if any.
+It would be in your best interest to have an attorney represent you in this hearing so that he or she can offer legal arguments as to why CPS should not be allowed to view the records.

 What happens after the CPS Case concludes?